 Merit Award recipients are honored with the opportunity to present their abstract at the Meeting, receive $1,000 in monetary support, complimentary registration for the Meeting, and access to reserved Meeting hotel reservation blocks.
 Merit Award candidates must apply for this award at the time of abstract submission.

-For the 2021 ASCO Annual Meeting Merit Awards, Conquer Cancer has dedicated funds for the following areas and groups: acute leukemia, breast cancer, endometrial cancer, gastrointestinal cancer, genitourinary cancer, glioblastoma multiforme, lung cancer, melanoma, osteosarcoma, pediatric oncology; research focusing on Veterans Affairs (VA) patients or on data from the VA, real-world evidence/data, early drug development, biology in head and neck cancer, developmental therapeutics; female researchers on liver, lung or uterine cancers; researchers from Florida, Northern California, low- and middle-income countries (LMICs) and other countries outside of the US.
+For the 2022 ASCO Annual Meeting Merit Awards, Conquer Cancer has dedicated funds for the following areas and groups: acute leukemia, breast cancer, endometrial cancer, gastrointestinal cancer, genitourinary cancer, geriatric oncology, glioblastoma multiforme, head and neck cancer, lung cancer, melanoma, sarcoma, pediatric oncology; research in medical education, real-world evidence/data, early drug development, biology in head and neck cancer, developmental therapeutics, on Veterans Affairs (VA) patients or on data from the VA; researchers who self-identify as belonging to racial and ethnic groups underrepresented in health-related sciences (Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, Native Hawaiians, and other Pacific Islanders) conducting observational studies, female researchers on liver cancer, lung cancer, gastrointestinal tumors, renal cell carcinoma or uterine cancers; researchers from Florida, Maryland/DC, Northern California, low- and middle-income countries (LMICs) and other countries outside of the US.
 Abstracts in other types of oncology-related research are also highly encouraged.